werf/werf/docs/_includes/reference/cli/werf_compose_down.md

             repo Selectel VPC (default $WERF_REPO_SELECTEL_VPC)
       --repo-selectel-vpc-id=''
-            repo Selectel VPC ID (default $WERF_REPO_SELECTEL_VPC_ID)
+            repo Selectel VPC ID (default $WERF_REPO_SELECTEL_VPC_ID) -Z, --require-built-images=false
+            Requires all used images to be previously built and exist in repo.
+Exits with error if
+            needed images are not cached and so require to run build instructions (default
+            $WERF_REQUIRE_BUILT_IMAGES)
       --secondary-repo=[]
             Specify one or multiple secondary read-only repos with images that will be used as a
             cache.
             Also, can be specified with $WERF_SECONDARY_REPO_* (e.g. $WERF_SECONDARY_REPO_1=...,
             $WERF_SECONDARY_REPO_2=...)
-  -Z, --skip-build=false
-            Disable building of docker images, cached images in the repo should exist in the repo
-            if werf.yaml contains at least one image description (default $WERF_SKIP_BUILD) --skip-tls-verify-registry=false
+      --skip-tls-verify-registry=false
             Skip TLS certificate validation when accessing a registry (default
             $WERF_SKIP_TLS_VERIFY_REGISTRY)